You may place buy and sell orders of various types in the Place Order tab of the Trading Dashboard.

-The only contracts that incur settlement is Futures Contracts.
-Perpetual contracts do not settle.
 At the Settlement of a contract, the position will close out at the Settlement Price.

 Once a contract has expired, the lifetime profit and loss of that contract will be added to the traders Bitcoin balance.
 This contract will no longer appear on the Positions section.

 All calculations done by BitMEX are final.